 Credicorp's Audit Committee is responsible for assisting in the recommendation of independent external auditors to be appointed at the Annual General Shareholders' Meeting and reviewing the scope and results of internal and external audits, as well as any follow-up actions.
 The Audit Committee also (i) reviews compliance with our system of internal control and financial controls, (ii) reviews our annual financial statements before their presentation to regulatory bodies, (iii) oversees the integrity of financial statements and the integrity of the preparation of audits, (iv) oversees compliance with applicable law and regulations, and (v) establishes procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls, auditing matters, fraud and ethics, through Credicorp's Complaint System.
-The current members of the Audit Committee are: Mr. Raimundo Morales Dasso (independent, Chairman since July 2011), Ms. Patricia Lizarraga Guthertz (independent, member of the Audit Committee since April 2014).
+The current members of the Audit Committee are: Mr. Raimundo Morales Dasso (independent, Chairman since July 2011), Ms. Patricia Lizarraga Guthertz (independent, member of the Audit Committee since May 2017) and Mr. Benedicto Cigüeñas Guevara (financial expert, independent, member of the Audit Committee since April 2014).
 In December 2016, according to new best practices, the Audit Committee appointed Mr. Ricardo Bustamante Gonzalez, former BCP's Technological and Digital Strategy Manager, as his IT Advisor.

 The Board of Directors has also assigned the Audit Committee responsibility for overseeing the audit committee of all Credicorp subsidiaries, where permitted by local regulations.
-Credicorp's Audit Committee therefore functions as the statutory audit committee of all Credicorp subsidiaries, except Credicorp Capital Holding Colombia), Credicorp Capital Holding Chile (Chile), which are in the process of adopting corporate policies and procedures that conform to their respective local regulations, and Banco de Credito de Bolivia, which has special audit committee requirements set by the local banking superintendent.
-Nevertheless, the Audit Committee receives periodic information from the chief audit executive of all Credicorp's subsidiaries, including Credicorp Capital Holding Colombia, Credicorp Capital Holding Chile and Banco de Credito de Bolivia.
+Credicorp's Audit Committee therefore functions as the statutory audit committee of all Credicorp subsidiaries, except Credicorp Capital Holding Colombia (Colombia), Credicorp Capital Holding Chile (Chile), which are in the process of adopting corporate policies and procedures that conform to their respective local regulations, and Banco de Credito de Bolivia, which has special audit committee requirements set by the local banking superintendent.
+Nevertheless, the Audit Committee receives periodic information from the chief audit executive of all Credicorp's subsidiaries, including Credicorp Capital Holding Chile and Banco de Credito de Bolivia.
 Therefore, in practice, Credicorp's Audit Committee oversees all of its subsidiaries' systems of internal control.
 During 2018, Audit Committee held twelve meetings.